yeebc/jupyterlab-neon-theme/README.md

 ## Customize
-You may don't like the default background or the transparent UI, so codes of these controversial designs are put separately into [`custom.css`](https://github.com/yeebc/jupyterlab-neon-theme/tree/master/style/custom.css) and commented detaily for you to customize.
+You may don't like the default background or the transparent UI, so codes concerning these controversial designs are separately put into [`custom.css`](https://github.com/yeebc/jupyterlab-neon-theme/tree/master/style/custom.css) and detailly commented for you to customize.

 After you edited css files, please follow instructions in the [Development installation](https://github.com/yeebc/jupyterlab-neon-theme#development-installation) to reinstall.